 One use of social media for your business is for handling customer relations.
 This may be your primary point of contact or an alternative channel.
 In either case, it’s important to ensure that the image presented is professional, fair and consistent.

 Remember, you’re not just dealing with existing customers, you’re also demonstrating to all the bystanders how they can expect to be dealt with if they do business with your brand.
 Customers can be very loyal to a brand they trust – but trust can be lost very quickly.

-There’s an important difference to remember when you’re deliberately using social media to interact with your customers in this way though.
+There’s an important difference to remember when you’re deliberately using social media to interact with your customers in this way.
+To the user, your social account becomes more of an official representation.
 It becomes a more “official” representation, in the perception of users.

 Here are a few tips on how to avoid the potential for disaster when your social media account is your primary customer relations platform: